cscorley/dissertation/chapters/5_combo/1_method.md

 turn to Mann-Whitney U tests.
 We compare effectiveness measures of all ranks when the text source is included against excluded.
-We use Mann-Whitney here because there is an unequal amount of results between a text source inclusion and exclusion due to the invalid configuration of all exclusions.
+We use Mann-Whitney here because there is an unequal amount of results between a text source inclusion and exclusion due to the invalid configuration of all text sources excluded.